Contributed By Cowan, DeBaets, Abrahams & Sheppard LLP

 The USA is a member of the World Trade Organization (WTO) and follows the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), which sets forth obligations related to intellectual property rights, including copyright and enforcement.

-The Berne Convention permits foreign copyright holders to bring infringement claims within the USA without having to obtain a copyright registration for the work infringed if the work is not a US work as defined in the Copyright Act.
+The Berne Convention permits foreign copyright holders to bring infringement claims within the USA even when the work does not have US copyright registration.
 Section 104 of the Copyright Act pertains to the national origin of works receiving US copyright protection and copyright in restored works.

-However, registration is a prerequisite to certain remedies, even for foreign authors, specifically regarding statutory damages or attorney’s fees.
+This being said, registration is a prerequisite to certain remedies, specifically regarding statutory damages or attorney’s fees.

-One may search a work’s registration in the Records Room of the CO or request the CO to do so (for a fee of USD200 per hour or a fraction thereof, with a two-hour minimum).
+Registrations may be searched for in the Records Room of the CO or request the CO to do so (for a fee of USD200 per hour or a fraction thereof, with a two-hour minimum).
 The printed Catalog of Copyright Entries covers registrations from 1891 through 1978.
 An electronic version is available for works registered from 1978 to the present.
 To individually search public records, one can visit the Public Records Room at the Library of Congress.
-Where records, such as correspondence or deposits, are unavailable for public search, one can request the CO conduct the search, for a fee.
+Where records are unavailable for public search, the CO conduct the search, for a fee.

-Consulting with informational circulars published by the CO, such as https://www.copyright.gov/circs/circ22.pdf, is recommended before conducting a search.
+Consulting with informational circulars published by the CO is recommended before conducting a search.

 Section 102 of the Copyright Act provides categories of works protectable by copyright, including: